raptor-ml/raptor/CONTRIBUTING.md

 1. Fork the desired repo, develop and test your code changes.
 1. Submit a pull request.

-## How to build Raptor locally
+## How to build RaptorML locally

-Note that, by building Raptor from the source code we are allowed to test the changes made locally.
+Note that, by building RaptorML from the source code we are allowed to test the changes made locally.

 1. Run the following command to clone your fork of the project locally